Snider Bullets Today

 The answer

-is to use an oversized mould.
-Luckily, there are still quite a few to
+Luckily, there are quite a few moulds to

 I use the